 Volunteer to help our Religious Education (R.E.)
 Program

 On a regular basis, congregants pose the question, “how can I help the R.E.
 Program?”
 Here are some ways to volunteer.

 A Message about Religious Education from Our Minister

 A church is a learning community.
 At its best, it is a nurturing and challenging place in which children, youth and adults create the foundation to live their values in the world.
 Religious Education is a central part of our Unitarian Universalist faith tradition, supporting our commitment to open-minded inquiry, reason and spirituality.

 Religious Education Leadership

-Our Religious Education program is run by our Director of Lifespan Religious Education (DLRE), Julie Rigano, and our Religious Education (RE) Council.
+Our Religious Education program is run by our Director of Lifespan Religious Education (DLRE), Julie Rigano, and our Religious Education (RE) Team.
 Read more…

 Unitarian Universalist principles, adapted for young people by Helena Chapin and Mary Ann Moore